-How to take and store enzymes...
+How to Take and Store Enzymes...

-- Take with a cold drink - Take capsules at the beginning and middle of a meal (or beginning of a snack) - Store below 25 degrees Celsius - Avoid taking with hot drinks or storing in warm environments (heat denatures the enzymes) - Avoid chewing capsules / opening capsules and sprinkling over food enzymes can erode the soft tissue and cause mouth ulcers - In the presence of swallowing difficulties capsules can be opened, and enzymes mixed with acidic food e.g. fruit puree, yoghurt, mashed banana, jam or tomato ketchup.
-Mouth must be rinsed after with water. - Enzymes work for approx. 15 mins may require more enzymes with a longer meal / additional courses
+- Stagger capsules throughout meals - Store enzymes below 25 degrees Celsius - Avoid taking with hot drinks or storing in warm environments (heat denatures the enzymes) - Avoid chewing capsules / opening capsules and sprinkling over food enzymes can erode the soft tissue and cause mouth ulcers - In the presence of swallowing difficulties capsules can be opened, and enzymes mixed with acidic food e.g. fruit puree, yoghurt, mashed banana, jam or tomato ketchup.
+Mouth must be rinsed after with water. - May require more enzymes with a longer meal / additional courses